 Options for those who are lactose intolerant

 I discovered I was lactose intolerant when I was 28.
-Out of nowhere, I suddenly started getting sick whenever would eat something and I didn’t know what was making me sick.
+Out of nowhere, I suddenly started getting sick whenever I ate something, and I didn’t know what was making me sick.
 I decided to go to an allergy doctor ( I have no idea what they are called).
-That is saying a lot for me because I try to avoid specialty doctors if necessary because of the copay.
-But I was tired of getting nauseous and bloated all the time, so I went.

 What do you do when you hear those words?